mikerwilson/op25-ansible/README.md

 cp hosts.local.yml-example hosts.local.yml
 nano hosts.local.yml
 ```
-Edit the contents of `hosts.local.yml` with what you'd like to name your scanner (`sysname`), control channel list, and
+Edit the contents of `hosts.local.yml` with what you'd like to name your scanner (`sysname`), control channel list, center
-center frequency.
-You can find the frequencies on radioreference.com, but the defaults will at least let the scanner
+frequency and NAC (super important!).
+You can find the frequencies and NAC on radioreference.com, but the defaults will
-build and compile.
-You can change them in this file and rerun the playbook and it will automatically reconfigure the
+at least let the scanner build and compile.
+You can change them in this file and rerun the playbook and it will automatically
-scanner for you.
+reconfigure the scanner for you.

 Example:
 ```yaml